kubernetes/website/content/en/docs/concepts/services-networking/service.md

 {{< feature-state for_k8s_version="v1.19" state="beta" >}}

-Kubernetes supports SCTP as a `protocol` value in Service, Endpoints, EndpointSlice, NetworkPolicy and Pod definitions as an alpha feature.
+Kubernetes supports SCTP as a `protocol` value in Service, Endpoints, EndpointSlice, NetworkPolicy and Pod definitions.
 As a beta feature, this is enabled by default.
 To disable SCTP at a cluster level, you (or your cluster administrator) will need to disable the `SCTPSupport` [feature gate](/docs/reference/command-line-tools-reference/feature-gates/) for the API server with `--feature-gates=SCTPSupport=false,…`.

 When the feature gate is enabled, you can set the `protocol` field of a Service, Endpoints, EndpointSlice, NetworkPolicy or Pod to `SCTP`.
 Kubernetes sets up the network accordingly for the SCTP associations, just like it does for TCP connections.